Vorsoba/newRepository/README.md

 * I would ask you to write the next line //vorsoba
 * in your branch in README.md I can write) //vorsoba
 * writing a line in my branch //vorsoba

-// one more try //
+* new line // Ramankova
+* New line// Tarabuka
+* mid line // vorsoba
-we merge our projects!
+* ! we merge our projects !